 Beyond its earthy taste, beets are a source of nutrition.
 “They contain several beneficial nutrients, such as potassium, vitamin C, iron, and magnesium,” says Pike, and they are also a sound basis of fiber, folate, and manganese.

-Aisle Is Pancake Pike also notes that some research has shown that beets can help lower blood pressure, and other studies show that beet juice can improve athletic performance and increase oxygen use.
+What Aisle Is Pancake Pike also notes that some research has shown that beets can help lower blood pressure, and other studies show that beet juice can improved athletic performance and increase oxygen use.

 If your only experience with this controversial vegetable has been canned or boiled beets, it’s time to branch out and try some preparations that might change your mind.
 Use beets of the color you want in the following recipes.